Airlines suspend Middle East flights

 AIR CANADA

-The Canadian carrier is suspending its flights from Toronto to Dubai until August 4.
-It had previously postponed the resumption of service between Canada and Israel to September 8.
+The Canadian carrier is suspending its flights from Toronto to Dubai until August 3.
+It had previously postponed resumption of service between Canada and Israel to September 8.

 AIR EUROPA

-The Spanish airline said that it had cancelled its flights to and from Tel Aviv until July 13.
-From July 14 to July 31, it will operate on Mondays, Wednesdays, Thursdays and Sundays, and from August 1 onwards, it will operate every day of the week except Saturdays.
+The Spanish airline said it will operate to and from Tel Aviv on Mondays, Wednesdays, Thursdays and Sundays from July 14 to July 31, and from August 1 onwards, it will operate every day of the week except Saturdays.

+The group's Dutch arm KLM said its flights to and from Tel Aviv have been suspended until further notice.

+The US carrier said that travel to, from or through Tel Aviv may be impacted between June 12 and August 31.

 EMIRATES